 - 13.1 An Extension of the Eysenck Study

 - 13.2 Structural Models and Expected Mean Squares

 - 13.3 Interactions

 - 13.4 Simple Effects

 - 13.5 Analysis of Variance Applied to the Effects of Smoking

-- 13.6 Multiple Comparisons
+- 13.6 Comparisons Among Means

 - 13.7 Power Analysis for Factorial Experiments

-- 13.8 Expected Mean Squares and Alternative Designs
+- 13.8 Alternative Experimental Designs

 - 13.9 Measures of Association and Effect Size

 - 13.10 Reporting the Results

 - 13.11 Unequal Sample Sizes

 - 13.12 Higher-Order Factorial Designs

 - 13.13 A Computer Example

-In the previous two chapters, we dealt with a one-way analysis of variance in which we had only one independent variable.
+IN THE PREVIOUS TWO CHAPTERS, we dealt with a one-way analysis of variance in which we had only one independent variable.
 In this chapter, we will extend the analysis of variance to the treatment of experimental designs involving two or more independent variables.
 For purposes of simplicity, we will be concerned primarily with experiments involving two or three variables, although the techniques discussed can be extended to more complex designs.

-In Chapter 11, we considered a study by Eysenck (1974) in which he asked participants to recall lists of words to which they had been exposed under one of several different conditions.
-In that example, we were interested in determining whether recall was related to the level at which material was processed initially.
+In the exercises to Chapter 11 we considered a study by Eysenck (1974) in which he asked participants to recall lists of words they had been exposed to under one of several different conditions.
+In Exercise 11.1, the five groups differed in the amount of mental processing they were asked to invest in learning a list of words.
+These varied from simply counting the number of letters in the word to creating a mental image of the word.
+There was also a group that was told simply to memorize the words for later recall.
+We were interested in determining whether recall was related to the level at which material was processed initially.
 Eysenck's study was actually more complex.
 He was interested in whether level-of-processing notions could explain differences in recall between older and younger participants.
 If older participants do not process information as deeply, they might be expected to recall fewer items than would younger participants, especially in conditions that entail greater processing.
-This study now has two independent variables, which we shall refer to as factors: Age and Recall Condition (hereafter referred to simply as Condition).
+This study now has two independent variables, which we shall refer to as factors: Age and Recall condition (hereafter referred to simply as Condition).
 The experiment thus is an instance of what is called a two-way factorial design.

 An experimental design in which every level of every factor is paired with every level of every other factor is called a factorial design.
 In other words, a factorial design is one in which we include all combinations of the levels of the independent variables.
 In the factorial designs discussed in this chapter, we will consider only the case in which different participants serve under each of the treatment combinations.
-For instance, in our example, one group of younger participants will serve in the Counting condition, a different group of younger participants will serve in the Rhyming condition, and so on.
-Since we have 10 combinations of our two factors (5 Recall Conditions $\times$ 2 Ages), we will have 10 different groups of participants.
-When the research plan calls for the same participant to be included under more than one treatment combination, we will speak of repeated-measures designs.
-Repeated-measures designs will be discussed in Chapter 14.
+For instance, in our example, one group of younger participants will serve in the Counting condition; a different group of younger participants will serve in the Rhyming condition, and so on.
+Because we have 10 combinations of our two factors (5 recall Conditions \times 2 Ages), we will have 10 different groups of participants.
+When the research plan calls for the same participant to be included under more than one treatment combination, we will speak of repeated-measures designs, which will be discussed in Chapter 14.